SanchitaNReddy/Victorian-Road-Crash-Analysis/README.md

 ## Tools and Technologies
 1. Tableau Public/Desktop: For data visualization and exploration.
+2. R Shiny: Interactive dashboard
-2. Python/R/Excel: For data cleaning and preprocessing.
+3. Python/R/Excel: For data cleaning and preprocessing.
-3. Dataset Source: Vehicle Road Crash Data from the Victorian Department of Transport and Planning.
+4. Dataset Source: Vehicle Road Crash Data from the Victorian Department of Transport and Planning.